joaohenggeler/web-cache-exporter/readme_body.txt

 The following options don't require any additional arguments.

+* Long Option: -csv-only
+* Short Option: -co
+* Description: Only creates CSV files (don't export cached files).

-* Option: -no-copy-files
+* Long Option: -files-only
-* Description: Stops the exporter from copying files.

-* Option: -no-create-csv
+* Short Option: -fo
-* Description: Stops the exporter from creating CSV files.
+* Description: Only exports cached files (don't create CSV files).

-* Option: -overwrite
+* Long Option: -overwrite
+* Short Option: -o
 * Description: Deletes the previous output folder of the same name before running.

-* Option: -show-full-paths
+* Long Option: -show-full-paths
+* Short Option: -sfp
 * Description: Replaces the "Location On Cache" and "Location In Output" CSV columns with the absolute paths on disk.

-* Option: -group-by-origin
+* Long Option: -group-by-origin
+* Short Option: -gbo
 * Description: Adds a cached file's request origin domain to the beginning of the website directory structure.
 If a cached file doesn't have this information, the normal URL structure is used instead.

-Using both -no-copy-files and -no-create-csv will result in an error and terminate the application.
-The -show-full-paths option does nothing if -no-create-csv is also used.
+Using both -csv-only and -files-only will result in an error and terminate the application.
+The -show-full-paths option does nothing if -files-only is also used.

 For example:
-WCE.exe -no-copy-files -show-full-paths -export-option WCE.exe -no-create-csv -overwrite -export-option
+WCE.exe -csv-only -show-full-paths -export-option WCE.exe -files-only -overwrite -export-option

 The following options change how group files behave.
 Group files are simple text files that tell the application how to label cached files